 In this post, I’m sharing the Must-Have Tools and Supplies for an Indoor Herb Garden.
 These are the items I’ve used over the years to grow our herbs successfully.
 This post will include some must-have items and then some totally optional things.
-If you already have a well-established herb garden be sure to check out our herb course that teaches you how to harvest, clean, preserve, and store your herbs.
+If you already have a well-established herb garden, check out our herb course, which teaches you how to harvest, clean, preserve, and store your herbs.

 HERB GARDEN TOOLS AND SUPPLIES

 I’m counting anything you can use over and over as a tool.

 - A sunny location or artificial lighting

 - Heating Mat is optional, but it cuts the sprouting time in half!

 - Plastic wrap or a seedling tray with a dome. **Optional but nice to have